godofolympus/network/README.md

 CS 143 Network Project

 Input Format:
-Three numbers, H, R, L, F which correspond to the number of hosts, routers, links, and flows respectively
+Four numbers, H, R, L, F which correspond to the number of hosts, routers, links, and flows respectively

 H lines, each containing the name of a host